thamada1997/testing/README.md

 # testing
-to learn how git works
+To learn how git works!!